-The recent measurement of the Be/B ratio performed by AMS-02 and extended up to \sim TV rigidities has given us the opportunity to reconsider the issue of the confinement time: the decay of the unstable 10Be makes the ratio acquire a peculiar increase with rigidity at rigidity $\lesssim 100~{\rm GV}$ that carries information about the time scale of CR transport, and more specifically about the size of the Galactic halo H. Moreover, while in the standard picture the B/C ratio is basically fixed by the ratio D/H, the fact that 10Be is unstable and decays into 10B breaks this degeneracy and allows us to have an independent estimate of H. We have showed that both approaches lead to a best estimate for the parameter H of ~ 6 kpc, which corresponds to a transport time in the Galaxy that is incompatible with the assumption of loss free propagation of positrons.
-The minimum value of H that appears to be compatible with the measured Be/B ratio is $H \sim 3$ kpc.
+The recent measurement of the Be/B ratio performed by AMS-02 and extended up to ~TV rigidities has given us the opportunity to reconsider the issue of the confinement time: the decay of the unstable 10Be makes the ratio acquire a peculiar increase with rigidity at rigidity ≤ 100 GV that carries information about the time scale of CR transport, and more specifically about the size of the Galactic halo H. We have shown that this increase is best reproduced assuming H of ~7 kpc, which corresponds to a transport time in the Galaxy that is incompatible with the assumption of loss free propagation of positrons.
+The minimum value of H that appears to be compatible with the measured Be/B ratio is $H \sim 5$ kpc.